DimitarGrozev5/not-alone-frontend/README.md

 - Handling Push Notification
 - Allowing the Web App to be installed like a normal application
 - Caching static assets for a faster load time and limited offline capability
+- Caching dynamic data, for a faster load time and offline capabilities

 A Service Worker allows additional functionality to be added later on:

-- Caching dynamic assets for an improved offline capability
 - Implementing the Sync API for background synchronization of POST requests, when the internet access is limited

 7. Other